smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: -1

-.. cmdoption:: --buffer-element-type, --bet type name
+.. cmdoption:: --lexatom-type, --buffer-element-type, --bet type name

     A flexible approach to specify the buffer element size and type is by specifying the name of the buffer element's type, which is the purpose of this option.
 Note, that there are some 'well-known'